Reki43/DigitalOcean-Tutorial/README.md

 >[!NOTE]
 > You have succesfully connected to your droplet if your terminal prompts `[root@first-droplet:~]$`

+> [!IMPORTANT]
-Congratulations!
+> Congratulations!
 You just learned how to install and configure `doctl` in an existing droplet.
 Then used it to create a new droplet.

 ## Setting Up SSH Config File (Optional)
 1. In your terminal, type the following command in your Arch droplet: